-- January 28, 1986 seal failure in a rocket booster causes the shuttle to explode, killing all seven astronauts. - Three year investigation found technical and organizational issues. - Became a case example studied in many forms of engineering. - Learn from your failures.
+- January 28, 1986 seal failure in a rocket booster causes the shuttle to explode, killing all seven astronauts. - Three year investigation found technical and organizational issues. - Became a case example studied in many forms of engineering.

 Fault-Based Testing

 By studying faults in previous designs, we can predict and prevent similar faults in future product designs.